-Thus global minimum SAD found earlier lead to less computation on SAD.
 In order reach the optimum candidate block earlier, candidate blocks with higher probability to be an optimum block should be reached first.
 If all candidate blocks have equal probability to be an optimum block, order of scanning doesn't matter.
-But if candidate block at the center region of the search window has a higher probability to be an optimum block, scanning the center region first highly improve the speed of our algorithm.
+But if candidate block at the center region of the search window has a higher probability to be an optimum block, scanning the center region first highly improves the speed of our algorithm.
 This is our motivation to use spiral scan method as the block scanning method.

-5.9.1 Spiral Scan Method
+5.9.3 Spiral Scan Method

-Instead of starting at the left top position, we can start find the SAD at the center of the search window first, then find the SAD at position that are 1 pixels away from the center, then 2 pixels away from the center, ...etc.
+Instead of starting at the left top position, we can start finding the SAD at the center of the search window first, then finding the SAD at position that are 1 pixels away from the center, then 2 pixels away from the center, ...etc.
 When adaptive search window method is used, most of the motion vectors are center biased.
 That is, the optimum point would have higher probability to locate at the center of the search window.
-Since spiral scan method scan the center position of the search window first, it has higher chance to reach the optimum block earlier.
-As discussed above, reaching the optimum block earlier improve speed of our algorithm.
+Since spiral scan method scans the center position of the search window first, it has higher chance to reach the optimum block earlier.
+As discussed above, reaching the optimum block earlier improves speed of our algorithm.

-5.9.1 Result
+5.9.4 Result